enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 It enables you to build dashboards using pure Python.
 Dash is open source, and its apps run on the web browser.

-You can find the frontend code folder `DockerChurn/frontend`.
+You can find the frontend python script in folder `project/step2c/frontend`.
 It has:
 - `fe.py`: it is the python script that contains code to run the server, fetch data from api model, show dashboard with results of prediction
 - `Dockerfile`: it is the dockerfile to build the image needed to run the container
+- `requirements.txt`: it is the dependencies file to install with `pip install`

 Open the file `frontend/fe.py` with Katacoda editor or using `vim` and analyze its content.